N6REJ/Bears-ADA-Clock/README.md

 - **Date Display**: Configurable date format with multiple options
 - **Custom Font**: Uses Roboto Mono TTF font for clear, readable digits
 - **Draggable**: Click and drag to move the clock anywhere on your desktop
+- **Right-Click Context Menu**: Access settings and exit options anywhere on the clock
+- **Responsive Window**: Automatically sizes to content - no wasted space or oversized click areas
 - **Normal Window Behavior**: Integrates naturally with other windows (not always on top)
-- **Transparent Background**: Minimal visual footprint
+- **Transparent Background**: Completely transparent with no visible borders or frames
+- **Auto-Start**: Automatically starts with Windows (configurable)

 ### Customization Options
 - **Font Size Control**:
-  - Separate sliders for time and date (36px to 128px in 8px increments)
+  - Separate sliders for time and date (24px to 128px in 8px increments)
-  - Default size: 24px for both time and date
+  - Default sizes: 56px for time, 32px for date (optimized for accessibility)
   - Real-time preview of changes
 - **Time Display Options**:
   - Toggle seconds display on/off (default: off)